top of page

 Timing Is Everything

 Applying micronutrients prior to planting gives crops a head start.
 Pre-plant drone applications ensure nutrients are available in the root zone as soon as germination occurs, reducing early stress and promoting uniform emergence.
+This timing is especially beneficial in:

 • Cold or wet soils that limit nutrient availability